ankur-anand/gophers-Illustrations/README.md

 # gophers-Illustrations
-A repo of some Golang Mascot illustrations done by me.
+A repo of Golang Mascot illustrations done by me.

 Based on original iconic mascot from the amazing [Renee French](http://reneefrench.blogspot.com/).